-a. the propaedeutic course units that have not yet been passed, with a relevant time line b. the post-propaedeutic course units that may be followed in addition to the course units listed under a. - 6.
-Circumstances as referred to in Article 5.1.1 do not automatically lead to a successful application for a grant from the Graduation Fund.
+b. the course units from the second and third years of the degree programme that may be followed in addition to the course units listed under a.

-Article 5.5 - Procedure for issuing a definitive study advice
+6. Circumstances as referred to in Article 5.1.1 do not automatically lead to a successful application for a grant from the Graduation Fund.

-1. A definitive study advice is issued by the Faculty Board on behalf of the Board of the University.
-The decision will also state the applicable safeguards of legal rights.
+Article 5.5 - Procedure for issuing a definitive study advice the Faculty Board or its representative.

-2. Before a binding (negative) study advice is issued, students will receive notice of the intention to issue one, after which they will be given the opportunity to put their case to the Faculty Board or its representative.
+- 1. A definitive study advice is issued by the Faculty Board on behalf of the Board of the University.
+The decision will also state the applicable safeguards of legal rights. - 2.
+Before a binding (negative) study advice is issued, students will receive notice of the intention to issue one, after which they will be given the opportunity to put their case to